skawo/GodMode9-with-Cartridge-Fixer/README.md

 During normal 3DS operation, this function is only run every 10000 reads, every time a cart is inserted and every time the system is powering down.

 This fork of GodMode 9 has been edited to make more extensive use of this functionality; the program can now scan the cartridge for errors, and if they're found, will run the refresh function on that chunk of data until it corrects itself.
-If your cartridge appears to load infinitely, or frequently crashes from non-gameplay-related reasons, this tool can likely fix it.
+If your cartridge appears to load infinitely, or frequently crashes from non-gameplay-related reasons, this tool has a chance to fix it.

 <b>To make use of this function:</b><br>